InvictusNavarchus/gemini-history-manager/scripts/README.md

 **"No builds found for version X.X.X" (during compare)**
 - No recorded builds exist for that version
-- Run `bun build:all --record` first
+- Run `bun build:all --record` at least twice to create build-1 and build-2
-- Check `dist-record/` directory exists
+- Check `dist-record/X.X.X/` directory exists and contains multiple `build-N/` folders
+- Comparison requires minimum 2 builds to be meaningful

 #### File Permission Issues